rpajanssen/api-test-examples/springboot-springcloudcontract/README.md

 Currently Spring Cloud Contract consists of the Spring Cloud Contract Verifier project and it gives us the following features:
 * ensure that HTTP / Messaging stubs (used when developing the client) are doing exactly what actual server-side implementation will do,
-* promote acceptance test driven development method and Microservices architectural style,
+* promote acceptance test driven development method and micro services architectural style,
 * provide a way to publish changes in contracts that are immediately visible on both sides of the communication,
 * generate _boilerplate_ test code used on the server side.

+_(taken from spring.io page)_

 This project will focus on the generation of the test code!